mathieucans/snail-race-kata/snail-race-bet/typescript/README.md

       2. Implement the InMemoryBetRepository to pass it tests

 ## Step 2: Contract test a readonly dependency
-   1. Use test to implement the SnailRacesArena interface based on the real server
+   1. Use test to implement the RaceResultProvider interface based on the real server
-   2. Use the same tests to implement a FakeSnailRacesArena that have same behaviour
+   2. Use the same tests to implement a FakeRaceResultProvider that have same behaviour

 ## Step 3: Use simulators to write application test following the business rules